 We're sure that Russel Hobbs is a name you've heard before, in fact, you probably have a kitchen appliance brandished with this name in your home right now.
 Back in 1955, Hobbs invented a thermostat that could be switched on and off automatically.
 Thanks to Russel Hobbs, we no longer have to leave a kettle to boil on the stove every time we want a brew.
 Bravo!

 Travelling around the British countryside on a bike is an unforgettable experience.
 Did you know that the tension-spoked wheel that keeps your bike upright and moving was invented here in Britain too?
 That's right, British aeronautical engineer George Cayley created the very first one back in 1808.
 Since then, tension-spoked wheels have been used on motorbikes, bicycles and unicycles alike.

 Working as a biologist, Birmingham born Keith Campbell and his team worked tirelessly to produce the first cloned mammal, a Dorset lamb named Dolly in 1996.
 Dolly was cloned from fully differentiated adult mammary cells using the process of nuclear transfer.

-This is a groundbreaking technology that might be used for things like, the production of transgenic livestock, the re-establishment of endangered species and the creation of patient-specific stem cells in the future.
+This is a groundbreaking technology that might be used for things like, the production of transgenic livestock, the re-establishment of endangered species and the creation of patient-specific stem cells in the future (see Cell & Gene Therapy).
 Pretty incredible, huh?

 You could be a part of the next scientific, medical or technological innovation by pursuing a career in these fields.
 Use the links below to browse our current vacancies.